Bun Burner 1500

 If needed, write a short note about any problems with your ride, for example, "The receipt from Valentine, Nebraska does not have the correct date.
 I had the attendant write the correct date.
 The station's number is 555 555-1234."

 We strongly caution that out on the road it may not be possible to follow these guidelines to the letter.
 If that happens, please explain any problem you encountered and we will do our best to work out a solution.
-For example, 23 hours and 35 minutes into this ride, one person could not find a gas station with a computer generated receipt (obviously, our favorite type), so he got a few locals to witness the time he arrived.
-His other documents clearly supported his claim of riding the distance in the time-frame he claimed so we did not hesitate to process his award.
+For example, 24 hours and 35 minutes into his ride, one rider could not find a gas station, eventually he found an ATM and got a receipt.
+While he was over the 24 hour time period, he had also ridden 1,081 miles, obviously he had ridden over 1,000 miles in 24 hours (no one can ride 81 miles in 35 minutes).
+In a case like this, we roll the map and clock back to the 24 hour point.

 COMPLETE the attached form.
-Basically, this is information where to send the awards, what name and motorcycle you want on the certificate and the basic route you would like the award to note.
+Basically, this is information where to send the certification package, what name and motorcycle you want on the certificate and the basic route you would like the certification to note.

 the fee.
 We offer several options.
 You can get only